The bottom line on fake reviews: They’re more trouble than they’re worth.

 Is it defamatory to say people were fired if they quit?
 Former PayPal employee Rakesh Agrawal is testing the legal waters to find out.

-Resignations + New Phones + New Orleans / Twitter = Online Defamation Lawsuit
+Resignations + New Phones + New Orleans / Twitter = Defamation Lawsuit

 Our story starts the day that Rakesh Agrawal, then director of strategy for PayPal Inc., decided to pull a Jerry McGuire and quit his job in spectacular fashion.
-Agrawal’s public resignation play?
-He posted a copy of his “I’m outta here!” letter online.
+Agrawal’s public resignation?
+He posted his “I’m outta here!” letter online.

 A day later, Agrawal found himself at the New Orleans Jazz Fest – with a brand new (Chekhov’s) phone.
 Presumably, jocularity ensued.
 And by the wee hours of the morning, Agrawal had tweeted a 140-character rant about PayPal’s then global brand and communications officer.
 The highlights: “piece of $#!+” and “useless middle manager”.